 Judge exonerates Missouri man convicted in 3 killings

-(AP) - A Kansas City man who has been jailed for more than 40 years for three murders was wrongfully convicted in 1979 and will be released, a Missouri judge ruled Tuesday.
+KANSAS CITY, Mo.
+(AP) - A Kansas City man who was jailed for more than 40 years for three murders was released from prison Tuesday after a judge ruled that he was wrongfully convicted in 1979.

 Welsh wrote in his judgement that “clear and convincing evidence” was presented that “undermines the Court’s confidence in the judgement of conviction.”
 He noted that no physical evidence linked Strickland to the crime scene and that a key witness recanted before her death.